Thompson exit puts focus on PayPal spin-off

 Thompson was named chief executive officer of Yahoo!
-Inc. EBay Chief Executive John Donahoe said in an internal memo that he was told about the move on Tuesday and was shocked.
+Inc (YHOO.O).
+EBay Chief Executive John Donahoe said in an internal memo that he was told about the move on Tuesday and was shocked.

 EBay shares closed down 3.8 percent at $30.16 on Wednesday.